-Some therapeutic approaches do directly address families of origin.
-Cognitive behavioral therapy mainly examines current beliefs and thoughts.
-They may originate in our family experience, but CBT focuses on the present tense and does not generally look at the past.
-Solution focused therapists also tend not to explore family of origin issues.
-On the other hand, analysis, psychodrama, and psychodynamic therapy place a great deal of importance on past family experiences.
+Some therapeutic approaches directly address families of origin.
+Analysis, psychodrama, and psychodynamic therapy place a great deal of importance on past family experiences.
+Cognitive behavioral therapy mainly examines current beliefs and thoughts, and some of these may originate from one's family experiences, but CBT focuses on the present tense and does not generally look at the past.